Why Usability is Essential for a User-Friendly Website!

 - Search functionality– it is always a good idea to include a search box or search functionality on all your pages so that visitors can easily search for any information they may be looking for.

 - Hyperlinks– internal linking or hyperlinking certain keywords within the content of your pages is highly recommended.
-Not only does this allow visitors to navigate to pages with additional related information, but it also provides significant search engine and search ranking benefits.
+Not only does this allow visitors to navigate to pages with additional related information, but it also provides a significant search engine and search ranking benefits.

 - Sitemap–a sitemap of your website is a great way for visitors to easily view your entire website structure with linked content, as well as providing search engine benefits.
 You can build a sitemap page or use a simple HTML sitemap.